People with foreign accents should not be ‘assumed’ tourists - NPHET

 Speaking on Monday, acting chief medical officer Dr Ronan Glynn, said people should not assume “that an accent is necessarily associated with a tourist from any particular country”.

-“Clearly there are peoplea of all nationalities working in this country, and we need to be very careful that people don’t make inappropriate or incorrect assumptions,” he said.
+“Clearly there are people of all nationalities working in this country, and we need to be very careful that people don’t make inappropriate or incorrect assumptions,” he said.

 There were no additional coronavirus-related deaths reported on Monday by the National Public Health Emergency Team (Nphet) for the second day in a row.
 There were 11 further confirmed cases, bringing the total to 25,638.
 There have been 1,746 deaths from Covid-19 in the State to date.